Shopify/toxiproxy/README.md

 socket, and use `127.0.0.1` as the host.
 Remember to remove the old socket after you restart the server.

+**Toxiproxy causes intermittent connection failures**.
+Use ports outside the ephemeral port range to avoid random port conflicts it's `32,768` to `61,000` on Linux by default, see `/proc/sys/net/ipv4/ip_local_port_range`.

 ### Development

 * `make all`.
 Build Toxiproxy binaries and packages for all platforms.
 Requires